mwcproject/mwc-qt-wallet/DOC/cold_wallet.md

     You should see that your node numbers, like the block number, are updated.

-4) Now, you can veiw your transaction's, output.
+4) Now, you can view your transaction's, output.
 The data will be updated with the new blockchain data.

 # Receive/Send MWC